 What will happen at the Remembrance Sunday ceremony?

-At the end of the service, the Parade will proceed to Central Library for the March Past by Services and ex-Service organisations led by the Scots Guards Association Pipe Band and the National Anthem will be played to bring the ceremony to a close.
+At the end of the Service there will be a short march to Peter Street across St Peter’s Square.
 After the Parade has left the Cenotaph, the crowd control barriers will be removed, and members of the public will have an opportunity to place their tributes around the memorial.

 Which Manchester roads will be closed for the Remembrance Sunday service?